 - Follow the steps in Solution 1 to launch Registry Editor as an admin.

 - Right-click the registry key you need to delete and select Permissions…

 - Click the Change link at the top of the window.

-- Enter your own username in the Enter object name text box shown directly below.
+- Enter your username in the Enter object name text box.

-- Then press the Apply and OK buttons to close the window.
+- From here, click the Apply and OK buttons on the Advanced Security page.

 3. Add RegDelNull to Windows

 - Open Downloads and right-click the zip file, and select Extract files..